j54n1n/arduino-libraries/AslFastPin/README.md

 * Arduino Zero
 * ESP8266 using the arduino board definitions from http://arduino.esp8266.com/stable/package_esp8266com_index.json - please be sure to also read https://github.com/FastLED/FastLED/wiki/ESP8266-notes for information specific to the 8266.
 * The wino board - http://wino-board.com

+IMPORTANT NOTE: For AVR based systems, avr-gcc 4.8.x is supported and tested.
+This means Arduino 1.6.5 and later.